Unity (Swedish political party)

 Unity (Enhet) is a small political party in Sweden.
 The party was founded on 6 April 1990 on the initiative of Ulf Wåhlström.
 It started with some influences from New Age and spirituality, but is nowadays a political party mostly focused on the environment, an unconditional income floor with a basic income and alternative medicine.
 The party has taken part in every national election in Sweden since 1991, mostly with limited success.
-The election 2014 was the best so far, with 0.1% of the total votes.
-In the Swedish national election 2018, the party received 0.06% of the total votes.
+The 2014 general election was the party's best result so far, with 0.1% of the total votes.
+In the 2018 Swedish general election, the party received 0.06% of the total votes.

 History

 Starting as a smaller movement in April 1990, on the initiative of Ulf Wåhlström, Enhet then turned into a political party shortly after.
 In the 2006 parliamentary elections the party got 2,648 votes (0.05%), up from 603 votes (0.01%) in the 2002 elections.
-However, in the 2010 Swedish general election the party only received 463 votes (0.01%); this was down 2,616 votes or 0.04%.
-They bumped back in the 2014 parliamentary elections by getting a total of 6,277 votes or 0.10%.
+However, in the 2010 Swedish general election the party only received 463 votes (0.01%); this was down from 2,616 votes or 0.04%.
+They rebounded somewhat in the 2014 parliamentary elections by getting a total of 6,277 votes or 0.10%.

 Political ideas

 The economy

 Enhet emphasizes the need for a sustainable economics with less consumption and pollution.
 They also believe in the need for structural changes to ascieve this.
-Two of their main proposals is basic income (of some sort) and a land value tax.
+Two of their main proposals are a basic income (of some sort) and a land value tax.

 Defence and foreign policy

 Enhet's vision is a world without weapons.
-Hence they want global disarmament and that Sweden takes a leading role in this process.
+Hence they want global disarmament and for Sweden to take a leading role in this process.
 They also want Sweden out of the European Union and debt relief for poor countries.